Scott Baker (darts player)

 Scott Baker (born 31 March 1986) is an English darts player who competes in Professional Darts Corporation (PDC) events.

 Career

 In 2017, Baker won the Lincolnshire Open and Welsh Masters.
 He qualified for the 2018 BDO World Darts Championship as the 23rd ranked player in the BDO, but he lost 3–2 to Andy Baetens in the first round.
 The following year, he also qualified for the tournament and won his first game 3–0 against Ross Montgomery, before a stunning comeback against reigning champion Glen Durrant fell just short in the second round.

 Baker opted to enter PDC UK Q-School in January 2019 with the BDO restrictions having been lifted.
-Following a run to the last 16 on the first day, Baker beat Dan Lauby Jr 5–1 in the final on day two to seal a two-year PDC Tour Card.
+Following a run to the last 16 on the first day, Baker beat Danny Lauby Jr. 5–1 in the final on day two to seal a two-year PDC Tour Card.